s-elo/Markdown-editor/README.md

 *   `Keyboard shortcuts`: shortcut for saving and read-edit mode switch

-*   `Code mirror sync`: you can edit in the milkdown or the code mirror with pure markdown syntax
+*   `Code mirror sync`: you can edit and sync in the milkdown or the code mirror with pure markdown syntax

+*   `Sync position`: you can sync the position at the code mirror by double clicking the milkdown editor

 *   `File Operations`: you can do some common file operaitons that will be sync to the local file system currently including adding new files and folders, renaming, copying, cutting, pasting and deleting